ShinnHlaing/ShinnHlaing/README.md

 <h4 align="center">

-  ***A passionate frontend developer specializing in React and Next.js.
+  ***A web developer specializing in React.js and Next.js.
 I build modern, responsive web applications with a focus on writing clean, and efficient code.***

 </h4>
 <div align="center">